SHMITEnZ/product-preview-card/README.md

 ### What I learned

-I learned about the HTML picture tag which allows to change the imaged displayed according to different screen sizes
+I learned more about responsive images and about the HTML picture tag which allows to change the imaged displayed according to different screen sizes

 ### Useful resources